dado3212/Groupme-Saver/README.md

 It additionally saves all of the message information into a CSV file if you want a more detailed breakdown compared to the visuals.

 ## How To Run
+1. You will need Requests installed: `pip install requests`.
-To run it, you will need to get your access token.
-Go to https://dev.groupme.com and log in, and then in the top menu bar there will be an option for 'Access Token'.
-Copy that, and when you run the python script with `python downloadGroupme.py` it will prompt you for the token.
+2. You will need to get your access token.
+To get ths, go to https://dev.groupme.com and log in, and then in the top menu bar there will be an option for 'Access Token'.
+Copy that code!
+3. Run the python script with `python downloadGroupme.py`.
+It will prompt you for the token.
 Paste it in, and then type the number of the group you want to download and it will take care of the rest!

 ---